BurakTurker1/BurakTurker1/README.md

 # 💫 About Me:
-Hello, I'm Burak, I'm 20 years old, and I live in Isparta.
-I'm generally a backend developer.
-I primarily develop mobile applications using Java and Kotlin.
-Additionally, I create and manage databases using MS SQL.
-In web development, I continue to leverage technologies such as .NET and Django to further my experience in backend development.
+Hey, I'm Burak, a 20-year-old developer from Isparta.
+I specialize in C#, focusing on web automation and game development.
+I'm also adept in Python and Java.
+Whether it's web apps, automating tasks, or crafting games, I bring a versatile skill set to the table.
+My expertise includes .NET, Django, and hands-on experience in C# backend development.

 ## 🌐 Socials: